 The general process of updating the guard is handled by Line 4 of Figure 3.
-For each term in the quantifier that includes a quantified variable, it computes a condition under which the term will not be affected by a change to the updated Ivalue.
-In the example above, it knows that the term A[i] appearing in A[i]=0 will not be affected by an update to A[0] as long as $i\neq 0$.
+For each term in the quantifier that includes a quantified variable, it computes a condition under which the term will not be affected by a change to the updated lvalue.
+In the example above, it knows that the term A[i] appearing in A[i] = 0 will not be affected by an update to A[0] as long as $i \neq 0$ .
 This constraint is then added to the guard.

 Computing these constraints is the responsibility of the NotEffect function.
 This function will be somewhat domain-specific, since it depends on the semantics of the functions used to represent heap access.
-In general, NotEffect($\langle \ell, E \rangle, t$) generates a constraint in $\mathcal D$ that holds when a change to l does not affect the value of term
+In general, if NotEffect( $\langle \ell, E \rangle$ , t) generates a constraint that is true, then $\ell$ does not affect t.
+An example NotEffect function that works for Java-style arrays is shown in Figure 4.